Symmetry Breaking in an Extended O(2) Model: Results

 \subsection{Noninteger \texorpdfstring{$q$}{q}}

 At noninteger $q$, the explicitly broken $\mathbb{Z}_q$ symmetry causes difficulties for the MCMC approach.
 In fact, we were unable to get reliable results on lattices larger than $32\times 32$ due to the large autocorrelations that result.
 This makes finite-size scaling infeasible with the MCMC approach.
-Instead, we use TRG to investigate the non-integer $q$ regime.
+Instead, we use TRG to investigate the noninteger $q$ regime.
 We validate the TRG approach by comparison with MCMC on smaller lattices.
 See Appendix~\ref{app:mcvstrg}.

 With TRG, we started with a low precision scan of the parameter space for $q\in[1,6]$, $\beta\in[0,2]$, $h_q=0.1,1.0$, and $L=4,8,\ldots,1024$.
 For example, we show in Fig.~\ref{fig:4panelheatmap} heatmaps of the specific heat (top row) and entanglement entropy (bottom row) for $h_q=1$ (left column) and $h_q=0.1$ (right column).
 Each pixel is a data point obtained from TRG performed with $L=1024$ and bond dimension 40.
 The color in each heatmap ranges from dark to light and this corresponds to a value ranging from 0 to 2.5.
 The cutoff choice of 2.5 (which truncates some of the specific heat values) was made to increase the contrast in the heatmaps.
-For $h_q=1$, the heatmap of the specific heat shows smooth lobes suggesting smooth lines in the phase diagram even as one crosses integer values of $q$.
+For $h_q=1$, the heatmap of the specific heat shows smooth lobes even as one crosses integer values of $q$.
 When $h_q$ is reduced to 0.1, the lines at large $\beta$ fade away leaving a thick horizontal line that connects to the BKT transition at $h_q=0$.
+Heatmaps of the entanglement entropy (bottom row of Fig.~\ref{fig:4panelheatmap}) show that there remain obvious discontinuities as one crosses integer values of $q$.

-However, heatmaps of the entanglement entropy show that there remain obvious discontinuities as one crosses integer values of $q$.
+The heatmaps of the specific heat show that the heights and positions of the peaks in the specific heat vary smoothly as $q$ is varied.
+The resulting smooth lobes suggest smooth lines in the phase diagram even as one crosses integer values of $q$.
+Such a phase diagram is reminiscent of that of Rydberg atom chains as shown in Fig.~\ref{fig:keesling_comparison} and is a motivation for carefully checking for deeper similarities between these two models.
+On the other hand, heatmaps of the entanglement entropy show that there remain obvious discontinuities as one crosses integer values of $q$.
 This suggests a phase diagram at finite $h_q$ that is similar to the phase diagram at infinite $h_q$.
+A rigorous finite-size scaling analysis is needed to establish the true phase diagram at noninteger $q$, and that is what we present in the remainder of this section.